FAQs - RN Refresher Course Clinical Placement

 YOU MUST meet all the health, immunizations, insurance, CPR, etc., requirements before beginning the course.
-These requirements are mandated by the contract between KSU and the agencies that offer preceptors for your clinical experience.
+These requirements are mandated by the contract between Kennesaw State University and the agencies that offer preceptors for your clinical experience.
 Failure to complete the forms by the established date will result in you being dropped from the course.
 All the agencies providing clinical placement require complete clinical files before providing the name of a preceptor.

 How are clinical placements decided?

 Once you have enrolled in the course, you will get an email regarding clinical choices and placement.
 Placement will be made according to the preferences listed on your application, your work history, and the availability of preceptors within the hospitals.
-Due to the shortage of nurses in the acute care facilities we are often limited in the availability of preceptors, so personal preference may not be possible.
+Due to the shortage of nurses in the acute care facilities, we are often limited in the availability of preceptors, so personal preference may not be possible.

 Do I have to do my clinical time in the same area as my prior experience?

 You do not have to do your clinical in the same area as your past experience; however, there must be a connection.
 For example, if you worked in an ICU with adults for six years and have been out of nursing for 10 years raising four children, and you do not want to work in an ICU anymore, medical/surgical area would be a reasonable choice for you.
 Or, the post anesthesia care unit or a telemetry unit may interest you; based on the ICU experience, this could be a choice.
 Labor and Delivery would not be an option for you.
 Your clinical is to be a refresher, not a fresh start.